-Course Technology Minimum Technology Requirements: Students enrolled in this course must ensure they satisfy the following minimum tech- nological requirements: 1.
-A computing device where one can create and edit documents, 2.
-An internet connection capable of streaming videos and downloading software, and 3.
-Access to a web-cam and microphone.
-See also the University of Manitoba Student Connectivity Recomendations.
 Course web-page: Course materials will be made available through the University of Manitoba's UM Learn system (umanitoba.ca/d21).
-Online Lectures: Online lectures will make use of Zoom and/or Webex.
-Crowdmark: I will be making use of Crowdmark for quizzes and examinations.
-It is important that you upload a scanned copy of your work.
-For this, you can use a scanner, if you have access to one, or Apps like CamScanner that are free and can be installed on your phone or tablet.
-Scanning your work is important because pictures tend to be too large (causing problems during uploading and marking) and are often difficult to read (being too blurry and/or having not enough contrast).
 Other Technology: It is the general University of Manitoba policy that all technology resources are to be used in a responsible, efficient, ethical and legal manner.
 Students should restrict their use of technology to those approved by the instructor and/or University of Manitoba Accessibility Services for educational purposes only.
+Electronic messaging, e-mail, so- cial networking, gaming, etc. should be avoided during class time.
+Cell phones should be off.
+If a student is on call for emergencies, their cell phone should be on vibrate mode and the student should leave the classroom before using it.
 Additional Software: We will also be making use of the software package R. It is freely available for Linux, Macintosh and Windows from The Comprehensive R Archive Network at http://cran.r-project.org/.
 Please download and install.
-A number of datasets will be made available through the UM Learn system (umanitoba.ca/d21) in the form of an R package.
+A number of datasets will be made available through the UM Learn system (umanitoba.ca/d21)